bsmith89/longev-mgen/doc/submission.md

 and host interactions [@Merino2015].

-While these results do not establish a mechanistic explanation for differences in the response of B1-A, B1-B at UM and UT, nor conclusively identify the pathways that enable starch utilization in B2, they do suggest a number of genomic features that likely contribute to previously observed patterns in taxon abundance.
+While these results do not establish a mechanistic explanation for differences in the response of B1-A and B1-B at UM and UT, nor conclusively identify the pathways that enable starch utilization in B2, they do suggest a number of genomic features that likely contribute to previously observed patterns in taxon abundance.
-Future studies utilizing metatranscriptomic analysis might demonstrate active expression of these genes, or differential expression in mice treated with acarbose compared to controls.
+Future studies utilizing metatranscriptomic analysis might demonstrate active expression of these genes, or differential expression in mice treated with ACA compared to controls.
 Likewise,
-even in the absence of a B2 cultivar, the potential role of its dextran PUL in enrichment under acarbose treatment could be tested using available cultivars, like _B. thetaiotaomicron_, that posses a homologous gene cluster.
+even in the absence of a B2 cultivar, the potential role of its dextran PUL in enrichment under ACA treatment could be tested using available cultivars, like _B. thetaiotaomicron_, that possess a homologous gene cluster.

 # Conclusions

-In this study we have reconstructed and described genomes representing 7 species in the family _Muribaculaceae_ from the mouse fecal microbiome, and have found features that differentiate those bacterial species that respond positively to ACA treatment from those that do not.
+In this study we have reconstructed and described genomes representing 8 species in the family _Muribaculaceae_ from the mouse fecal microbiome, and have found features that differentiate those bacterial species that respond positively to ACA treatment from those that do not.